How to manage time off in lieu (TOIL) for your employees

 Keep track of your team's overtime

 Breathe's Rota, Time & Attendance module allows you to keep track of hours worked and overtime (along with easily building & sharing rotas with your team).
-Rota, Time & Attendance's reporting saves valuable time - why not take out a free trial today?
+Rota, Time & Attendance's reporting saves valuable time - why not take out a free 14-day trial today?

 Sarah